syncfusion/blazor-docs/src/common/getting-started/server-side-blazor.md

     ![blazor template](images/blazor-template.png)

 3. Now, the project configuration window will popup.
-Click **Create** button to create a new project with the default project configuration.
+Click the **Create** button to create a new project with the default project configuration.

     ![asp.net core project configuration](images/project-configuration.png)